replydev/amberol-fork/CONTRIBUTING.md

 Once you've finished working on the bug fix or feature, push the branch to your Git repository and open a new merge request, to let the Amberol maintainers review your contribution.

-Remember that the Amberol is maintained by volunteers, so it might take a little while to get reviews or feedback.
-Don't be discouraged, and feel free to join the `#amberol:gnome.org` channel on Matrix for any issue you may find.

 ### Coding style